-The Veterans Resource and Opportunity Center is a dedicated space for student veterans, active duty service members, and reservists.
-VROC is an ideal space to meet other veteran students, meet with staff, study, conduct study groups, and to learn about additional resources.
+The Veterans Resource and Opportunity Center is a dedicated space for student veterans, active duty service members, reservists, and dependents.
+VROC is an ideal space to meet other veteran students, meet with a veteran peer mentor, meet with staff, study, conduct study groups, and to learn about additional resources.
 The office provides computers, free printing, a silent study room, TV, and weekly refreshments.
-Workshops and activities with Cañada's Vet Services Team and veteran community partners are held on Tuesdays in VROC between 12 p.m. - 2 p.m. to assist student veterans in understanding and accessing their benefits and other resources.
+Workshops and activities with Cañada's Vet Services Team and veteran community partners are held on Tuesdays in VROC between 1200- 1300 to assist student veterans in understanding and accessing their benefits and other resources.

-For more information please contact guevarrap@smccd.edu or visit the center.
+For more information please contact wardd@smccd.edu or visit the center.